everton137/openaccessmanifesto-site/README.md

 Migration of the content of the Open Access Manifesto from [openaccessmanifesto.wordpress.com](https://openaccessmanifesto.wordpress.com/) to a static site using Gatsby.

-The start teamplate is base on the [Gatsby Starter Tailwind](https://github.com/oddstronaut/gatsby-starter-tailwind).
+The start teamplate is based on the [Gatsby Starter Tailwind](https://github.com/oddstronaut/gatsby-starter-tailwind).

 ## Resources